ckim2013/skybnb/README.md

   end
 end
 ```
 After the user creates a booking, he/she can look in the navbar and click on the bookings button which shows all of the bookings for that user only.
+There is a time delay of 500ms so the user can type quickly what he/she is looking for which then searches for those lodgings.

 ### Google Map API and Lodging Search
 This feature was the most challenging because I was initially not familiar with the google map API.
 However, it proved to be a rewarding experience after seeing the markers of the lodgings show up on the map.
 Before this phase of the project, the lodging index container fetched all of the lodgings when the component first mounts.
 This task of fetching the lodgings was eventually given to the google map component.
 An event listener for `idle` is implemented so that when a user pans or zooms on the map, a new fetch request is evoked, bringing back only the lodgings within the boundaries of the map.

 ```javascript
 return google.maps.event.addListener(this.map, 'idle', () => {
   const { north, south, east, west } = this.map.getBounds().toJSON();